Putani Safari: Pre-production

+Filming

 Principal photography started in the first week of September 2016 in Bangalore.
 Slum scenes, Rohit's Bangalore city scenes were completed in about a week and later after taking a break of one week, second schedule started in Siddapura and Sirsi for 22 days.
 Remaining shooting work was completed in Bangalore after that.

 Soundtrack

 The film's score and soundtrack was composed by Veer Samarth.